Student FERPA FAQs

 When do FERPA rights begin?
 Your FERPA rights begin when you enroll regardless of age; that is, when you have registered, paid, and classes have begun.
 Students under 18 are covered under FERPA.

 Can my parents get information about me?
-Without your express, written permission, your parents, like all other third parties, may have access only to your directory information.
+Your parents, like all other third parties, may have access only to your directory information with your express, written permission.
 If you have restricted some or all of your directory information from access by the public, then those items of directory information are considered confidential, and cannot be released to your parents or other third parties.

 How can I restrict access to public or directory information about me?
 If you are currently enrolled, you may request that directory information (i.e., the information that appears on PeopleFinder) be made confidential by completing the Directory Information Release/Withhold Form and returning it to the Registrar's Office.
 Any restriction will remain in effect until you revoke it.
 Only currently enrolled students may restrict their directory information, but students may revoke the restriction of their information at any time.

 Whom should I contact with questions or concerns?
 Direct general questions to the Registrar's Office or University Counsel.

 This video explains the rights of students under the Family Education Rights & Privacy Act (FERPA).

 If you are seeking the official FERPA Student Grader Training and Quiz please have your instructor fill out the form behind the employee login.